CLI Companion

 Arguments

-* `--type {model,dataset,space}`: (Optional) Specifies the type of repository.
+* Specifies the type of repository to create.
 If not provided, it defaults to `model`.

-* `--organization <org_id>`: (Optional) Specifies the organization ID under which the repository should be created.
-You must be a member of the organization with sufficient permissions.
+* The ID of the organization under which the repository should be created.
+If this argument is omitted, the repository will be created under your personal user account.
+You must be a member of the specified organization to create repositories under it.

 Usage Examples